 The Goldman School is consciously multidisciplinary in its outlook and orientation.
 Its faculty is drawn from economics, political science, law, social psychology, demography, architecture, physics, and engineering.
 In addition, students can study with leading scholars in a variety of other disciplines and fields throughout the Berkeley campus.

 Great emphasis is placed on team projects, on sharpening oral and written communication skills, and on creative thinking.
 Students have opportunities to work on policy problems for real clients and also to address scholarly and methodological issues in depth.
 The result is an exceptional learning experience, both inside and outside the classroom.

-Graduates have risen to leadership positions as policymakers, analysts, and managers at all levels of government, in the nonprofit sector, in private institutions, and in international organizations.
+Graduates have risen to leadership positions as policymakers, analysts, and managers at all levels of government; in the nonprofit sector, private institutions, and in international organizations.

 The undergraduate courses in public policy deal with the substance of public policy, how it is made, how its effects can be gauged, and what the purposes of policy should be.
 The courses consider both the policy process and particular policy issues.
 By examining different policy problems in their political and social contexts, students gain a greater sensitivity to the forces which shape and carry out public policies and to the impact of social, political, economic, and legal power.

 Courses are designed for students in diverse disciplines and professional schools.
 There are no prerequisites for enrollment in the undergraduate courses unless specifically noted otherwise in the course descriptions.
 The training provided by the courses is useful to those interested in combining the substantive perspectives of the social sciences with the immediacy of contemporary problems; to those considering professional study; and to the informed and politically aware citizen.